 Courtesy IU Archives

-Deciding to go to law school is one of the most important steps in a student's academic career and should be made only after the most careful consideration.
+Deciding to go to law school is one of the most important steps not only in a student's academic career but in their life.
+It should be made only after the most careful consideration.
 The Health Professions and Prelaw Center will support and help guide you through this decision-making process.
 If you determine that law school is the correct path for you, we will assist you at every step of the complex and often confusing application process.
 Our mission is to help you become the most thoughtful, well-informed, well-prepared, and successful applicant possible.

 Please read through the relevant sections of this website prior to your first appointment.